gofynd/fdk-client-python/documentation/platform/ORDER.md

 | body | [UpdateShipmentStatusRequest](#UpdateShipmentStatusRequest) | yes | Request body |

-Shipment state transition or Shipment data update or both.
+This API is for Shipment State transition or Shipment data update or both below example is for partial state transition with data update

 *Returned Response:*